dcousin3/MeasurementPrecision/README.md

 Cousineau, D. (submitted) How many decimals?
 Rounding descriptive statistics based on measurement precision for the formal mathematical derivations of the results.

+You can install this library on you computer if the library devtools is installed with devtools::install_github("dcousin3/MeasurementPrecision") library(MeasurementPrecision)